bigwiv/Biopython-cn/en/chr04.rst

     >>> len(shifted)
     9609

-Note that this isn°Øt perfect in that some annotation like the database cross references and one of the features (the source feature) have been
+Note that this isn‚Äôt perfect in that some annotation like the database cross references and one of the features (the source feature) have been
 lost: